Introduction

 Where Grace Meets Collapse

-I didn't set out to write this book.
-I set out to survive.
+I didn't set out to write a story.
+I just wanted to survive.

-This book is not a triumph story wrapped in a bow.
+This is not a triumph story wrapped in a bow.
 It's a testimony.
-It's the sound of grace echoing through the wreckage.
-It's the flicker of light that found me in jail, in addiction, in silence—and refused to go out.
+It's the reality of grace found in the wreckage.
+It's the flicker of light that found me in jail, in addiction, in silence—and that didn’t go out.

-The title Fractured Light comes from a truth I've come to believe: that God's light doesn't only shine through the polished and the whole.
+Fractured Light comes from the realization that God's light doesn't only shine through the polished and the whole.
 It shines through the broken.
 Through the cracks.
 Through the places we try hardest to hide.
 And when it does, it doesn't just illuminate—it heals.

-Each chapter in this book pairs a piece of my story with a story from Scripture.
+Each chapter pairs a piece of my story with a story from Scripture.
 Not to draw perfect parallels, but to show that brokenness is not a modern problem—and redemption is not a modern invention.
-God has always done His best work in the margins.
+God has always worked in the margins.
 In the lives of adulterers, addicts, outcasts, and doubters.
 In the lives of people like me.
 People like you.

-You'll read about my early exposure to sexual addiction, my descent into secrecy and shame, my arrest, my time in jail, and the slow, sacred process of spiritual resurrection.
-You'll also walk alongside David, Elijah, Hosea, the bleeding woman, and the prodigal son.
+You'll read about my early exposure to sexual activity, my descent into secrecy and shame, my arrest, my time in jail, and the slow, sacred process of spiritual resurrection.
+You'll also walk alongside David, Elijah, Hosea, the woman with the issue of blood, and the prodigal son.
 Their stories aren't sanitized.
 They're messy.
 But they're holy.
-Because God met them there.
+Because God met them in their mess.

-If you're reading this and feel like you've gone too far—you haven't.
+If you feel like you've gone too far—you haven't.

 If your secrets scream louder than your prayers—He hears you.